Sweet Potato Spread

 - Fat free plain Greek yogurt with fresh berries and a drizzle of honey

 - Smoky Tomato Jam – try something savory!

 - Hummus with sliced cucumbers or tomatoes and fresh ground pepper

 - Sugar Free Strawberry Jam – a classic!

-Peanut Butter Sweet Potato Spread Nutrition
+Peanut Butter Sweet Potato Spread is heart healthy!

 Let’s talk about peanut butter nutrition for a second.
 We do some pretty unhealthy things to peanut butter (I’m looking at you Reese’s!).
 And yes it’s high in calories, so portion size is key.
 But at it’s core, peanut butter is great for your health.

 It’s so high in fat!
 I hear that a lot.
 It is true – a serving of peanut butter has about 16 grams of fat.
 Half of that, however, is monounsaturated fat.
 That’s the healthy kind that’s so good for your heart!
 Speaking of heart health, peanut butter also has a good amount of magnesium and some potassium to keep you on beat.
 The fiber and protein will help keep you satisfied longer, too.